silviamaggi/smd-com/_posts/2016-08-21-shutter-hub-open-exhibition.md

   - shutter hub
   - uk
 description: "From 24 June 2016, for a month, one of my photos was part of the 'Shutter Hub OPEN Exhibition 2016' at Hot Numbers Coffee, Cambridge."
-featured-image: feat-gonville-and-caius-silviamaggi.jpg
+image-caption: true
 ---
 <p class="lead">From 24 June 2016, for a month, one of my photos was part of the <a href="https://shutterhub.org.uk/blog/its-a-wrap-a-round-up-of-the-shutter-hub-open-2016" title="Go to the Shutter Hub website"><em>Shutter Hub OPEN Exhibition 2016</em></a> at <a href="https://hotnumberscoffee.co.uk/" title="Go to the Hot Number website">Hot Numbers</a>, in Cambridge.</p>

 <!--more-->

+{% responsive_image_block %}
+  path: assets/images/gonville-and-caius-silviamaggi.jpg
+  alt: College gate illuminated from the inside at night and a cyclist passing by
+  caption-true: {{ page.image-caption }}
-{% include pattern-figure.html image="/assets/images/gonville-and-caius-silviamaggi.jpg" caption="The Gonville and Caius Gate at Night" width="682" height="1024" %}
+  caption: The Gonville and Caius Gate at Night
+{% endresponsive_image_block %}

 I could never thank enough the lovely people at Shutter Hub, for the wonderful and exciting opportunity.
 It’s been an honour for me to be a contributor to such an amazing event.